eclipse-iceoryx/iceoryx/iceoryx_hoofs/include/iceoryx_hoofs/error_handling_2/platform/description.md

 ## platform

 - defined once for a compilation unit
+- all compilation units linked together to one library should probably always share the platform (not strictly required though)
 - requires implementation of error_handling.hpp and error_levels.hpp (with some constraints)
 - error_levels.hpp defines the error levels used by the platform
 - error_handling.hpp defines the reaction for all error levels